 Olara felt a similar sound escape her mouth.
 For just a moment, the vision before her took on a different nature.
 The thing before her became one of the Laughing Gods themselves, the many-limbed creatures at the core of the Nightmare.
 They reached for her with their many snake-like arms.

-Olara forced the image away, just in time to see a male stike at her with his spear.
-She blocked with her sword, which sliced through it as though it were smoke.
+Olara forced the image away, just in time to see an adolescent male try to strike at her with his spear.
+She blocked with her sword, which sliced through the spear haft as though it were smoke.
 He struck again with the shaft of wood.
 Again, she swept her blade through it.

 Normally, in an encounter such as this, she’d strike and kill her attacker, but this thing coming at her was a person she was trying to save.
 What options did that leave?